William F. Harrah College of Hospitality

 The William F. Harrah College of Hospitality (formerly known as the William F. Harrah College of Hotel Administration) offers graduate and undergraduate degrees in hospitality management at the University of Nevada, Las Vegas (UNLV).
-Named after William F. Harrah, the founder of Harrah's Entertainment, the school is highly ranked in national and international surveys of hospitality programs.
-In 2017 and 2018, the college was ranked number one in the world for hospitality and leisure by QS World University Rankings.

-The Harrah Hospitality College partners with major hospitality brands around the world to provide students with opportunities for industry engagement.
-Each year, an average of 150 hospitality executives participate in the college’s student mentor program, approximately 600 students participate in internships, and 100 hospitality organizations visit campus to recruit students into full-time professional positions.
+The school is named after William F. Harrah, the founder of Harrah's Entertainment.

 Located 1.5 miles from the Las Vegas Strip.
 Of UNLV’s nearly 30,000 students, an average of 2,500 students are enrolled in the Harrah Hotel College, 22% of which are international students.
 Of the college’s 15,000 alumni, 50% reside outside of Las Vegas.
 Notable alumni include Guy Fieri, William Hornbuckle, Booze Davis, Randall Cunningham, and George Maloof.

 Since 1974, the college has been involved in a world-known annual wine and food event known as UNLVino, which serves to generate scholarships for students of the college.
 With the support of long-time co-sponsor Southern Glazer’s Wine and Spirits, UNLVino has branched out into three separate concepts events, attracting thousands of attendees.